THE

 ICTIS, THE TIN TRADE, AND THE VENETI

-The most popular contender for the island of Ictis is St Michael’s Mount, off the coast of Penwith.
+The most popular contender for the island of Ictis is St Michael’s Mount, off the coast of the Penwith peninsula of Cornwall.
 This matches the geographical description perfectly, but, as yet, no evidence of the tin trade has been discovered.
 Another plausible candidate is Mount Batten, in Plymouth Sound.
 This has indisputable evidence of trading activity, but, at the present time anyway, is permanently attached to the mainland.

 Pliny the Elder notes that: